 As the roots of ground cover plants work their way deeper into the soil, they help prevent erosion and the loss of nutrient rich topsoil and water.
 The leaves and stems shade the ground, stabilizing temperatures.
 Ground cover plants also reduce the chance that weeds will grow.

 Ground cover plant selection

-A good resource for plants suited to the Bay area can be seen at the UCANR pages on ground cover.
-Wikipedia also provides links to many popular ground cover plants.
+Look at lists of your region's native plants for some low-maintenance ground cover plants.
 Keep in mind, when selecting ground cover, that many of these plants will spread and fill an area.
 Invasive plants, such as Algerian or English ivy, ice plant, periwinkle (Vinca major) and licorice plant should not be used.
-In theory, traditional sod lawns are a form of ground cover, but they are unsuitable for drought-prone areas, requiring unsustainable amounts of water and nutrients.
+In theory, traditional sod lawns are a form of ground cover, but they are unsuitable for drought-prone areas, requiring unsustainable amounts of water.

 Ground cover vs. cover crop

-Cover crops are usually grown with the intention of pulling them out of the ground and leaving them on top to decompose, or digging them into the soil, to return all of the nutrients contained in the plants back to the soil.
+Cover crops are usually grown with the intention of cutting them off at soil level and leaving them on top to decompose, or digging them into the soil, to return all of the nutrients contained in the plants back to the soil.
 Ground covers are plants grown with the intention of leaving them to continue growing indefinitely.

 Plant-less ground covers?